gjblagojce/tut_R/README.md

-# 🧬 Bioinformatics in R – Quarto Web Tutorial
+# 🧬 Bioinformatics in R – Tutorial

-This is a modular, web-based tutorial for learning bioinformatics workflows using R and Bioconductor.
-Built with **Quarto**, it walks through core bioinformatics file formats, sequence handling, alignment, database access, BLAST, and visualization.
+This is a modular tutorial for learning bioinformatics workflows using R and Bioconductor.
+It walks through core bioinformatics file formats, sequence handling, alignment, database access, BLAST, and visualization.